samoilovartem/seat-split/README.md

 - **django-backend** - contains all necessary files for Django backend.
   - **apps** - contains all existing django applications and common (among them) files.
   - **config** - contains standard Django settings files.
-  - **static** - contains static files of all django custom apps, standard apps and installed libraries.
+  - **static** - contains static files of all django custom apps, standard apps and installed libraries (not available in git repository).
   - **templates** - contains Django admin template settings.
 - **instruction_files** - contains a simple. instruction for using admin panel and all necessary screenshots.
 - **migration_manager** - contains all necessary `.py` files for cleaning data and preparing it for migration from CSV to Postgresql using Django admin panel.